 Ultimately, my takeaway on this topic is this: Psychedelics will not save us.
 Only we can save ourselves.

 In light of everything I discussed in this article, if an individual (like you, dear reader) approached me and asked if I recommended psychedelics, what would I say?

 That’s a difficult question.
 I think my answer at this point would be something along the lines of:

-“I’m agnostic as to whether or not you specifically should take psychedelics.
+“I’m agnostic as to whether or not you specifically should take psychedelics in your lifetime.
 My advice is to do a lot of reading and research about these compounds and the laws in your area, and decide for yourself what to do.
 I don’t personally regret experimenting with psychedelics, but it’s important to be aware of the risks involved, to make an informed decision, and to have a clear idea of why you want to venture into this territory.
 Ingesting these (illicit) substances outside of a clinical context is not something to take lightly.
 If you end up deciding you want to take the leap, wait until you’re at least in your early-to-mid 20s, do plenty of research, start with a small dose of LSD or psilocybin mushrooms that you’re certain are legit, and be intelligent about it, always respecting the wisdom of set and setting.”

 With that being said, I’m highly enthusiastic about the promising scientific research being done in the area of psychedelic therapy.
 I think there’s massive potential there.

 And as I’ve said, I think psychedelics are world-broadening tools with immense power to catalyze life-changing mystical experiences and to show you “another side to the coin,” as Steve Jobs put it.
 To close the lid on humanity’s utilization of these tools would be a tragic loss of potential, I feel.

 In order to maximize the positive impact that psychedelics can have in our world, I think we need to be uncommonly honest with ourselves.